-This is why ERP systems play a hugely important role in terms of process control in manufacturing organisations More about the author.
+This is why ERP systems play a hugely important role in terms of process control in manufacturing organisations.
 Software that enables you to control processes, as well as adapting and growing with your business, is almost as important as the process itself.
 Implementing an ERP system that is correctly aligned with your business processes will enable you to:

 - Manage the business from one central system